 What differentiates an average manager from a great leader?
 The answer often encompasses soft skills — such as active listening — which facilitate a leader’s ability to connect with employees.

 Healthy communication between leaders and team members establishes a foundation for trust.
 When your team members know that they will be heard, they are more apt to openly share their ideas and provide honest feedback.
 This, in turn, drives employee engagement and positive business outcomes including innovation, productivity and profitability.

 Listening Takes Time

-As a leader, you are likely being pulled in many directions throughout the day.
-But within reasonable limits, taking the time to listen to your team members has the potential to increase your leadership capacity exponentially as you gain insights, consider new ideas and receive valuable feedback.
+As a leader, you’re pulled in many directions throughout the day.
+While it may seem like you don’t have time, making the time to listen to your team members has the potential to increase your leadership capacity exponentially as you gain insights, consider new ideas and receive valuable feedback.

 There is a profound difference between listening to music in the background while doing something else versus putting on headphones and actively listening to it with your undivided attention, as Graham D. Bodie, an associate professor of communication studies at Louisiana State University, explains.

 Bodie, who studies listening, says that actively listening to a person involves the mastery of “immediacy behaviors.”
 These verbal and non-verbal cues let the other person know you are available, ready to pay attention and interested in what they are saying.